Pay a Violation

 |$10||Parking Over 24 hours|

-Metered parking is available for visitors ONLY from 7 A.M. to 7 P.M.
+Pay to Park locations are available (Lots A, C and 7 spaces in Lot M) for visitors ONLY from 7 A.M. to 7 P.M.
 (M-F).
-Outside of these hours, meters are available to anyone free of charge.
+Outside of these hours, these spaces are available to anyone free of charge.

-General use spaces are patrolled from 7 A.M. to 7 P.M.
+General use spaces are enforced 7 A.M. to 7 P.M.
 (M-TH) and 7 A.M. to 5 P.M.
 (F).
 A valid permit is required during this time.
 After 5 P.M. all valid permits are able to park in general use spaces in all garages and faculty/staff and student lots.

 No permit is required on Saturdays, Sundays, holidays and days when campus-wide University classes are not in session.
-This excludes meters, handicap spaces (without a handicap permit), reserved spaces, visitor lots, loading zones, motorcycle areas, carpool spaces, visitor spaces, driveways and fire lanes.
+This excludes pay-to-park locations (Lots A, C and 7 spaces in M), handicap spaces (without a handicap permit), reserved spaces, visitor lots, loading zones, motorcycle areas, carpool spaces, compact stalls, visitor spaces, driveways and fire lanes.
 Exception areas are enforced 24/7.